-Start the Bacon-Cheddar Cauliflower Chowder by chopping 1 celery stalk and 2 garlic cloves.
-I used my food processor for all the prep work in this recipe so, instead of repeating myself 100 times, just know that you can hand chop/use a box or flat grater for everything you see below!
+Start by chopping 1 celery stalk and 2 garlic cloves.
+I used my food processor for all the prep work in this recipe so, instead of repeating myself 100 times, just know that you can hand chop/use a box or flat grater for everything you see below.

-Like I said, a box or flat grater will do the job just fine, or you can just chop the cauliflower up real small!
+Like I said, a box or flat grater will do the job just fine, or you could just chop the cauliflower up real small.

-Next grate up 2-1/2 cups sharp cheddar cheese to be used in both the chowder, and as a garnish.
+Next grate 2-1/2 cups sharp cheddar cheese to be used in both the chowder and as a garnish.
 I recommend grating cheese fresh for things like soups and chowders, as the pre-grated stuff is coated in, well, stuff, that makes it not melt as well as fresh.
-If you’re in a pinch though, by all means – dooo iiit!

-Next, chop up 8 strips center-cut bacon, to be used in both the chowder and as a garnish.
-I know you were panicking. ;)
+Next chop 8 strips center-cut bacon, to be used in both the chowder and as a garnish.

-Heat a big ol’ soup pot over medium heat, then add the chopped bacon and let it cook low and slow until it’s nice and crispy.
-Use a slotted spoon to transfer the cooked bacon to a paper towel-lined plate, then remove all but 1 Tablespoon drippings from the pot.
+Heat a large soup pot over medium heat then add the chopped bacon and let it cook low and slow until it’s nice and crispy.
+Use a slotted spoon to transfer the cooked bacon to a paper towel-lined plate then remove all but 1 Tablespoon drippings from the pot.

-Next add the chopped celery and garlic, season with salt and pepper, then saute until the celery is nice and tender, about 4-5 minutes.
+Next add the chopped celery and garlic, season with salt and pepper, and then saute until the celery is tender, 4-5 minutes.

-Add the grated cauliflower to the pot, along with 1 teaspoon onion powder and 2 Tablespoons water, then season with more salt and pepper, and place a lid on the pot to steam the cauliflower until tender.
-This will take between 5-7 minutes, and just give it a stir every now and again.
+Add the grated cauliflower to the pot plus 1 teaspoon onion powder and 2 Tablespoons water then season with more salt and pepper and place a lid on top.
+Steam the cauliflower until tender, 5-7 minutes, stirring every so often.

-Once the cauliflower is tender, add in 1-3/4 cup chicken broth and 2 cups 2% milk.
-(Obnoxious chicken broth measurement, I know, but we’ll use an additional 1/4 cup in a bit!)
+Once the cauliflower is tender, add 1-3/4 cup chicken broth and 2 cups 2% milk.

 Almost done!
-Bring the chowder up to a boil then slowly drizzle in 2 Tablespoons flour whisked into 1/4 cup chicken broth while stirring constantly.
+Bring the chowder up to a boil then slowly drizzle in 2 Tablespoons gluten-free or all-purpose flour whisked with 1/4 cup chicken broth while stirring constantly.

 The flour will make the chowder lusciously thick and wonderful in just a couple of minutes.

-Finally, turn off the heat then stir in 2 cups shredded cheddar cheese until smooth, then stir in half the cooked bacon.
-Taste, then add more salt, pepper, and/or hot sauce if neccessary.
+Finally, turn off the heat then stir in 2 cups shredded cheddar cheese until smooth, and then stir in half the cooked bacon.
+Taste then add more salt, pepper, and/or hot sauce if necessary.

-Ladle the thickened, cheese and bacon-laced cauliflower chowder into bowls, then top with remaining shredded cheese, cooked bacon, and sliced green onions (or chopped parsley, if you’re in a pinch!)
+Ladle the cheese and bacon-laced cauliflower chowder into bowls then top with remaining shredded cheese, cooked bacon, and sliced green onions (or chopped parsley, if you’re in a pinch!)

-8 slices center-cut bacon, chopped (half used for garnish)
+- 8 slices center-cut bacon, chopped and divided

 - Whisk together flour and 1/4 cup chicken broth in a small bowl then set aside.